 *Note: Everything on this itinerary is included with the basic Park Admission unless otherwise noted as extra charge.

 - Arrive at 9:00 am

-- First stop is at the Rotating Scenic Tower (#16 on map) for a spectacular panoramic view of the entire park and out to the Caribbean Sea.
+- The first stop is at the Rotating Scenic Tower (#16 on map) for a spectacular panoramic view of the entire park and out to the Caribbean Sea.

 - About 10:30 am head to the lockers near the beginning of the Underground River (#12 on map).
 Here for an extra charge (unless you purchased the Plus ticket) you can get a locker for the day and rent snorkel gear.
 You can then change into your swimsuit, grab a life vest (free and mandatory) and get ready for the underwater river.
-As an alternate to the locker you can put all of your belongings in a large locking dry bag (no charge) which will be transported to the end of the river.
-We chose to rent a locker for some things (valuables, non water camera, car keys, extra money etc) and placed items in the transit bag that we would want to use at the beach at the end of the river (towel, flip flops, sunscreen, some money etc).
+As an alternative to the locker, you can put all of your belongings in a large locking dry bag (no charge) which will be transported to the end of the river.
+We chose to rent a locker for some things (valuables, non-water camera, car keys, extra money etc) and place items in the transit bag that we would want to use at the beach at the end of the river (towel, flip flops, sunscreen, some money etc).

 - To swim/snorkel the underground river to the end takes about 45 min to 1 hour.
 Be sure to stop at the photo points along the way.

 - Around noon you will emerge from the river at the other end of the park right where it meets the Caribbean Sea (#36 on map).
 Here you can pick up your belongings and return your life vest but hold on to your snorkel gear.

 - Follow the black route past the Manatee Lagoon and stay right following signs for the beaches, natural pools and snorkeling inlet (#4 & #21 on map).
 This is where you’ll be for the next hour or two.
 You can snorkel, take part in water activities or simply find a beach chair or hammock to take a nap.